pascalw/dokku/docs/checks-examples.md

 To specify checks, add a `CHECKS` file to the root of your project directory.
 This is a text file with one line per check.
 Empty lines and lines starting with `#` are ignored.

+> For dockerfile-based deploys, the file *must* be in `/app/CHECKS` within the container. `/app` is used by default as the root container directory for buildpack-based deploys.

 A check is a relative URL and may be followed by expected content from the page, for example:

 ```